merenlab/merenlab.org/_posts/miscellaneous/2016-06-09-assessing-completion-and-contamination-of-MAGs.md

 <a href="{{ site.url }}/images/anvio/2016-06-09-NCBI-complete-genomes/phyla.png"><img src="{{ site.url }}/images/anvio/2016-06-09-NCBI-complete-genomes/phyla.png" width="80%" /></a>
 </div>

 As you can see, there is a great drop in completion estimates for CPR genomes.
 Which is not surprising.
-I had already analyzed them with the same 139 BSCGs in the post "[Predicting CPR genomes]({% post_url miscellaneous/2016-04-17-predicting-CPR-Genomes %})", and was expecting to see that.
+I had already analyzed them with the same 139 BSCGs in the post "[Predicting CPR genomes]({% post_url miscellaneous/2016-04-17-predicting-CPR-Genomes %}){:target="_blank"}", and was expecting to see that.
 Apart from CPR's, the phlum Nitrospira, and Tenericutes have lower completion estimates based on Campbell et al.'s BSCGs.
 There is a clear taxonomical signal, and some complete genomes that belong to certain taxa miss more BSCGs compared to others.
 Not very surprising, and not very concerning either.
 Just a good reminder that lack of completion does not always mean the genome is not quite well put together, since all BSCGs are originating from isolates, and we know all the biases associated with cultivation.

 On the other hand, regardless of genome size or completion estimates, redundancy estimates remain below 10% in general.
 In fact the vast majority of the genomes have less than 5% redundancy.
 I will later look into these much more carefully to maybe suggest some updates to the collection.
 But for now, here is a better way to represent what is going on for everything: